-[7.35.]
-Amaterial portion of the Southwell economy is based upon tourism spend and tourism-related employment.
+9.25.
+A material portion of the Southwell economy is based upon tourism spend and tourism related employment.
 The Minster, Archbishop's Palace, the Workhouse, the Racecourse, and many cultural events in the district all attract a great number of visitors to the town who contribute to its economy.
-In 2013 Southwell Town Council, alongside a broad range of participants and agencies in and around Southwell (known as the Southwell Tourism Partnership) produced a tourism strategy; an action plan for the town.
-Its action plan for 2014 - 16 and ongoing aims and objectives have been used as the basis for this policy.
-The policy outlined below is designed to assist with the delivery of such-tourism aspirations for Southwell.
+The policy outlined below is designed to assist with the delivery of tourism aspirations for Southwell.

-- [CF4.1] Applications for tourism and related uses (including overnight accommodation) will be considered favourably subject to compliance with other Neighbourhood Plan policies. - [CF4.2] Wherever possible, significant tourism and tourist related development within Southwell should be accessible by sustainable modes of transport and/or be located within walking distance from the centre of the town or adjacent to an existing asset.
+- CF4.1 Applications for tourism and related uses (including overnight accommodation) will be considered favourably subject to compliance with other Neighbourhood Plan policies. - CF4.2 Wherever possible, significant tourism and tourist related development within Southwell should be accessible by sustainable modes of transport and/or be located within walking distance from the centre of the town or adjacent to an existing asset.

-[7.36.]
-The aim of the policy is to encourage tourism and related developments that deliver or contribute to the following criteria:

-- to promote Southwell as a tourist destination and diversify its offer. - to support existing tourism assets within the town, such as the Minster and nearby Workhouse - to improve links to other tourism assets within the local area and to nearby Newark.

-[3.9] Tourism assets in Southwell will be supported.
-This includes overnight visitor

-- [7.37.] accommodation, as this is considered to be lacking within the town.- At at present much of the tourism activity is from day-trippers and there is a desire to increase weekend stay visitors, especially where their visits can be linked to other nearby tourism 'honey-pots' in the Newark area. - [7.38.]
-The policy above sets out the policy tests or criteria that will need to be demonstrated to ascertain the acceptability of tourism and related proposals. - [7.39.]
+- 9.26.
+The aim of the policy is to encourage tourism and related developments that deliver or contribute to the following criteria: - to promote Southwell as a tourist destination and diversify its offer. - to support existing tourism assets within the town, such as the Minster and nearby Workhouse - to improve links to other tourism assets within the local area and to nearby Newark. - 9.27.
+Tourism assets in Southwell will be supported.
+This includes overnight visitor accommodation, as this is considered to be lacking within the town at present much of the tourism activity is from day-trippers and there is a desire to increase weekend stay visitors, especially where their visits can be linked to other nearby tourism 'honey-pots' in the Newark area. - 9.28.
+The policy above sets out the policy tests or criteria that will need to be demonstrated to ascertain the acceptability of tourism and related proposals. - 9.29.
 In all cases there is a requirement for tourism development to be well accessed by sustainable modes such as bus, walking and cycling routes to the centre.
 In order to maximise the benefits of new tourism proposals they should be accessible to all.
 Schemes should also be located within the centre of Southwell or adjacent to existing tourism assets, in order to share and make best use of facilities (such as public toilets and parking) available elsewhere.

-10.[8.]
-Housing and Employment (HE)
+10. Housing and Employment (HE)